Classical-driving-assisted quantum synchronization in non-Markovian environments: Classical-driving-assisted Quantum Synchronization

-Notice that $S(\phi)$ is zero if and only if there is no phase synchronization, i.e., the uniform distribution of $Q$-function.
+Notice that $S(\phi)$ is zero if and only if there is no phase synchronization between the TLS and the classical driving field, i.e., the uniform distribution of $Q$-function.
 On the other hand, a nonzero value of $S(\phi)$ implies the existence of phase locking.
-Specifically, a positive value of $S(\phi)$ indicates the phase locking while a negative of this measure means the anti-phase locking.
+Specifically, a positive value of $S(\phi)$ indicates the in-phase locking while a negative of this measure means the anti-phase locking.
+It is natural to expect that the sign of $S(\phi)$ would change over varied $\phi$, but the corresponding relationship between in-phase locking (anti-phase locking) and $S>0$ ($S<0$) doesn’t change because the in-phase or anti-phase relation between the TLS and the classical driving is defined by the phase difference of them.
+It is in-phase locking when the phase difference is nearly 0 while anti-phase locking when the phase difference is close to $\pi$. .

 Figure~\ref{fig2} would be useful for understanding the synchronization dynamics exhibited in Fig.~\ref{fig1}.
 We show the dynamics of $S(\phi,t)$ with respect to different strengths of classical driving.
-The first conclusion is that indeed, in both Markovian and non-Markovian regimes, no phase locking is expected when there is no classical driving (i.e., the solid blue lines in Fig.~\ref{fig2}).
-We can observe the rapidly decay of $S(\phi,t)$ in the Markovian regime in Fig.~\ref{fig2}(a).
+The first conclusion is that indeed, in both Markovian and non-Markovian regimes, no phase locking is expected when there is no classical driving (i.e., the blue solid lines in Fig.~\ref{fig2}).
+We can observe the rapid decay of $S(\phi,t)$ in the Markovian regime in Fig.~\ref{fig2}(a).
 In the absence of classical driving, it turns to be zero, which is in accordance with the conclusion in Ref.~\cite{Ali2022}.
-However, when the classical driving is performed on the TLS, the phase preference undergoes an asymptotical change from phase locking to anti-phase locking.
-This could be understood from the stationary solution of Eq.~(\ref{eq18}).
-In the long time limit, the stationary state of TLS reduces to $|\psi(t\rightarrow\infty)\rangle=\cos\frac{\eta}{2}|g\rangle-\sin\frac{\eta}{2}|e\rangle$.
-Thus, the phase preference is shifted from 0 to $\pm\pi$, which also can be confirmed by Figs.~\ref{fig1}(a)-(c).
+The reason is that it doesn't exist a stable limit cycle in this case.
+The stationary state of the TLS is $|g\rangle$, which remains at the south pole of the Bloch sphere.
+Such a state can not provide a valid limit cycle for synchronization because it is lying exactly on the rotation axis \cite{Roulet2018a}.
+However, when the classical driving is performed on the TLS, the coexistence of driving and damping ensures a stationary state which, in the Bloch representation, lies on the meridian of the $x-z$ plane except for the south and north poles.
+Thus, the limit cycle is constructed under the driving since the stationary state can precess around the $z$-axis once we move back to the non-rotating frame \cite{Parra2020}.
+We observe that the phase preference undergoes an asymptotical change from in-phase locking to anti-phase locking under the classical driving in Fig.~\ref{fig2}(a).
+This also can be understood from the steady-state solution corresponding to the initial state of Eq.~(\ref{eq18}).
+In the long time limit, the state of TLS reduces to $|\psi(t\rightarrow\infty)\rangle=\cos\frac{\eta}{2}|g\rangle-\sin\frac{\eta}{2}|e\rangle$.
+Thus, the phase difference between the TLS and the classical diving field is shifted from 0 (in-phase locking) to $\pi$ (anti-phase locking), which also can be confirmed by Figs.~\ref{fig1}(a)-(c).